Students should register for classes as soon as possible. Payment in full is required at the time of registration and when adding subsequent classes.

 If you have unpaid fees, you should be aware of the policies listed below.

-If your cumulative fee balance is $100 or more on the following dates, you will be dropped from all your classes and they will be released to other students to enroll.
-Due to this process being so lengthy, If you add a class on a drop for nonpayment date and your balance gets $100 or more, all you classes will get dropped even if you processed a successful payment.
-Enroll and pay before a drop for nonpayment date.
+If your cumulative fee balance is $250 or more on the following dates, you will be dropped from all your classes and they will be released to other students to enroll.

 Drop for Nonpayment Dates

-If you are receiving financial aid in the form of a grant or loan (not a fee waiver) that's been awarded and approved for the 2017-18 academic year (2018-19 academic year for summer session), you won’t be affected by the “drop for non-payment” process.
+If you are receiving financial aid in the form of a grant or loan (not a fee waiver) that's been awarded and approved for the 2023-24 academic year, you won’t be affected by the “drop for non-payment” process.

 Registration holds will be placed on delinquent accounts during the sixth week of a quarter, or second week of summer session.
 A registration hold will prevent you from using any services related to registering or obtaining grades, or diplomas.

 You can print your own invoice from MyPortal:

 - Open the "Apps" page in MyPortal and click on the "Ebill" icon.

 - Click on "Select an academic period" and choose the quarter for which you want an invoice.